 - 1. Remove Vane Locking Pin #60 and Shaft Locking Pin #61.
-The Hydrovane rudder will be free trailing. - 2.
-Hold Course Sail the yacht onto the desired course - 3.
-Trim the sails for good balance feel minimal loads on the main wheel/tiller - 4.
-Put the vane 'In Irons' Pull one or other of the Course Setting Lines to turn the vane until it is approximately in line with the wind direction, ie. Leading edge with 'HYDROVANE' printed and balance weight pointing into wind.
-(On the VXA1 model, slacken Course Clamp Knob #34, turn the vane, and tighten the knob in the position required.) - 5.
+The Hydrovane Rudder will be free trailing. - 2.
+Hold Course Sail onto the desired course - 3.
+Trim the sails for good balance.
+You should feel minimal loads on the main wheel or tiller. - 4.
+Put the Hydrovane Vane 'in irons', into the wind: Pull one or other of the Course Setting Lines to turn the Vane until its leading edge is approximately in line with the wind direction.
+The leading edge of the Vane is the side that comes straight down to the casting.
+The leading edge of the XT Vane has the coupling to tighten the Vane onto the composite Rod.
+The Balance Weight Pair should also point into the wind. - On the VXA1 model (no Remote Course Setting Assembly), slacken Course Clamp Knob #34, turn the Vane into the wind, and tighten the Knob in the position required. - 5.
 Lock/secure the boat's wheel or tiller in that position that holds the boat tracking well typically not on center line.
-It is important that the wheel or tiller is rigid cannot move. - 6.
-Engage the Hydrovane Pull out Ratio Knob #21 and move it to the far left position (to start, depending on conditions). - 7.
+It is important that the wheel or tiller is fixed rigidly so the main Rudder cannot move.
+See Section E for Ideas on how to effectively lock the wheel or tiller. - 6.
+Engage the Hydrovane Pull out Ratio Knob #21 and move it to the far left position "1" (to start, depending on conditions). - 7.
 That's it!
 Enjoy!